"Santo Antão was truly an enriching experience. It felt so good to know these places still exist"

 A nice thermos can to keep your water cool

 Tourism on the island of Santo Antão is far from reaching 'mass tourism status'.
 The island has countless villages where visitors experience a 'back in time' feeling.
 The best thing to do is go as much into the unknown as you can.
-Some of these villages almost never get to see tourists, which makes the adventure even more special.
+Many of these villages see few tourists passing, which makes the adventure even more special.

 Take your time